awslabs/amazon-qldb-shell/README.md

 ## License

-This project is licensed under the MIT-0 license.
+This project is licensed under the Apache 2.0 License.